To all language lovers who have ever wanted to learn a most melodious tongue: French isn't just for France anymore!

 Your French teacher may end your French lesson with a list of words and phrases to memorise and use in proper context before your next session.

-You can find such offices all over the UK.
+You can find such offices all over the island of Ireland.

 Learning a new language is all about getting plenty of practice.
 Find tips on practicing French here.